asfqx/asfqx/README.md

-# 👋 Welcome to My GitHub
+# 👋 asfqx

-Hi!
 I'm a backend developer focused on building **asynchronous Python services**, **Telegram bots**, and **external API integrations**.
 My portfolio includes both academic and commercial projects with a strong emphasis on clean architecture, automation, and reliability.

 ---